EwenDC/root-automated-setup/README.md

 ### Frameworks

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
-To learn React, check out the [React documentation](https://reactjs.org/).
+This project was built using [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [Redux Toolkit](https://redux-toolkit.js.org/).

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+### `pnpm dev`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173/root-automated-setup/](http://localhost:5173/root-automated-setup/) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `yarn build`
+### `pnpm build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance (minifying it and adding hashes to the filenames).

-### `yarn deploy`

-Builds the app for production to the `build` folder, then deploys it to GitHub pages.
-Unless you host your own version of the app, you should never run this command.
-The deployment of new versions to [https://ewendc.github.io/root-automated-setup/](https://ewendc.github.io/root-automated-setup/) is handled automatically by GitHub Actions on commit to the main branch.

 ## License